Click here to access Broad Based Fees Information and SurveyAdjustments to your "Current Charges"

 Domestic: All matriculated students with at least half-time status must be covered by accident and medical insurance.
 Your account has been billed for the college health insurance plan.
 If you are covered by a comparable or better health insurance plan, you have the option of doing the medical insurance waiver online.
 Your eBill will automatically remove the charge upon successful completion of the online waiver.

-Please complete the health insurance waiver at http://my.purchase.edu.
-Log on to the "Insurance Waiver" link using your e-mail account and password.
-To complete the waiver, you will need proof of your comparable health insurance to submit online.
+Please complete the health insurance waiver at www.purchase.edu/portal and sign into your myHeliotrope portal.
+Click the "Student Account" tab and then click the "Student Account Button" to access the health insurance waiver link.
+In order to complete the waiver, you will need proof of your comparable health insurance to submit online.
 Once you have successfully waived the coverage, refresh your eBill to reflect the deduction from your semester bill.

 The Medical Insurance Coverage Waiver must be done every academic year!

 This waiver is required once per year (Fall semester waiver will carry over to the Spring semester).
 Should you decide to take advantage of the college health insurance coverage, please log back on to the online waiver form (around Spring billing) and delete the insurance information you originally provided.

 Please Note: Undergraduate students enrolled in five or fewer credits are not eligible for medical insurance.
 Graduate students enrolled in four or fewer credits are not eligible for medical insurance.

 International: SUNY requires all students enrolled on an F-1 or a J-1 visa to participate in the college-provided medical insurance plan.
 Foreign students who are able to prove that they have comparable coverage for health care in the United States may apply for a waiver through Health Services.
 Until the waiver is approved your account will be billed including the international health insurance charge.
 The international health insurance waiver must be completed each semester.